 ‘This is one of the most powerful and moving books I have read in a long time.’

 ‘Davis has crafted such a wonderfully intertwined and compelling story with complex, fallible, endearing characters that I’m still almost shaking as I think of the lives so exquisitely intertwined in A Funeral for an Owl.
-And having just finished this I feel that maybe we have hope…..This isn’t quite To Kill a Mockingbird, but in so many ways it’s pretty darned close to it.’
+And having just finished this I feel that maybe we have hope…..This isn’t quite To Kill a Mockingbird, but in so many ways it’s pretty darned close.’

 ‘I don’t know if it was the tale itself or Davis’s writing, but I was drawn into the world of this novel and didn’t want to come out of it until I had digested every word.
 The writing is rich without being suffocating, the tale is bleak without being hopeless, and the ending is happy without being saccharine.’

-‘Don’t you just live a book which has you gripped from the first sentence?
-That’s what happens to me here.’
+‘Don’t you just love a book which has you gripped from the first sentence?
+That’s what happened to me here.’